 The islanders are not vegetarian, but this way of life is sustainable.
 In fact, going completely vegetarian while maintaining nutrition may require importation of substitutes which would render the community less self-reliant and sustainable.

 In these kinds of locations I observe one thing in common, for how they have managed to keep within the limits of their habitat: the people don’t have the mindset that they have to have what they want, when they want it.
-I believe the lack of craving and greed is the main reason why their lifestyles can be sustainable.
+The lack of craving is the main reason why their lifestyles can be sustainable.

 Carbon offset information to Ko Sukon, Thailand